alma4rebi/swift-programming-language/book/AutomaticReferenceCounting.md

-If a closure does not specify a parameter list or return type because they can be inferred from context, place the capture list at the very start of the closure, followed by the `in`{.code-voice} keyword:
+If a closure does not specify a parameter list or return type because they can be inferred from context, place the capture list at the very start of the closure, followed by the `in` keyword: